 - 6.1 The following outputs are produced by the Toolkit:

 - Condition by Year.

 - Condition Graph.

 - Work Quantity.

 - Work Quantity Graph.

 - Expenditure by Condition Band.

 - Expenditure by Condition Graph.

-- Expenditure by Treatment

-- Expenditure by Treatment Graph

 - Areas or Asset Quantities by Year.

 - 6.2 Note that the examples provided in this section are for the purposes of illustration only.
 Worked examples are available in Sections 7, 8 and 9.